kahlil/angular-resources/README.md

 > We started working with Angular.js recently and after spending a few days on it, I realised that there a big need for beginner tutorials on it.
 I’ve tried to document some of the things you might need on day 1.

-An excellent article for beginners AngularJS.
+An excellent article for AngularJS beginners.

 [Angular.js on Google+](https://plus.google.com/u/0/+AngularJS/posts)